nataliel26/downloader/README.md

 The project was developed with Python 3.12, so you will need to have python installed to run it.

-After making sure you have Python, you just have to run Run.bat as administrator.
+After making sure you have Python, edit the Run.bat with the correct path and then just run the file.